San Francisco, CA

 Do I really need an SFMTA permit to move in San Francisco?

 If your truck will block traffic, occupy resident parking, or take more than one parking space, yes.
-Permits cost $93–$272 depending on the zone and require 5 business days lead time.
 Skipping it risks a citation and the truck being towed.

 How long does an SF 2-bedroom move actually take?